After I finished this book, I literally recommended it to 20 of my friends on Goodreads. I would have done more, but I didn't want to seem annoying.

 This book was just done so beautifully, and Stockett filled it with little nuggets of wisdom about living with others

-Kindness don't have no boundaries.
+Kindness don't have no boundaries.and about perspective

 You done burn every bridge there is . . . so don't walk your white butt to New York, run it.